How to support someone during a difficult time

 While some would not agree with this, using the defeated wolf approach by slouching your shoulders and looking down can clearly convey you aren’t a threat.
 Puffing your chest out, raising your voice, assuming a threatening stance, or staring the person down signals dominance and aggression which may worsen the situation for all involved.

 Use an empathetic tone at a normal volume and show genuine concern.
 Letting the individual know how their behavior is affecting others is a very useful tool.
-For example:

-“Mr. Thomas, I can see you are speaking quite rapidly and seem very irritable and impulsive.
+Example: “Mr. Thomas, I can see you are speaking quite rapidly and seem very irritable and impulsive.
 This really concerns me and is making me uncomfortable.”

 One of the most useful strategies in de-escalating an acutely heightened individual is to offer safe choices.
 A major reason people become agitated or aggressive is because they feel a loss of control.
 By offering choices it can provide comfort in knowing that autonomy is being respected.
 In these situations, asking someone what he or she needs is rarely helpful as they often don’t know what they need.
 By offering choices, you maintain some control over the situation while also giving some control to the person you’re supporting.